Main contents start here

 The most important responsibility of the Diet is to enact legislation.
 The Diet also has the authority to fulfill a number of additional functions, including the deliberation and passage of the budget and other matters of fiscal importance, the approval of treaties, the designation of the Prime Minister and the initiation of motions to amend the Constitution.
 Each House may conduct investigations relating to the government, and demand the presence and testimony of witnesses, and the production of records.
 For the Diet to pass a resolution, the agreement of both Houses of the Diet is necessary.
 However, when the two Houses differ in their resolutions regarding legislative bills, draft budgets, the approval of treaties or the designation of the Prime Minister, under the terms of the Constitution, the decision of the House of Representatives overrides that of the House of Councillors.

 The term of office for Diet members is set by the Constitution.
-Members of the House of Representatives serve a four-year term, while members of the House of Councillors, six years.
-Elections for the latter are held every three years, so that one half of the seats are contested in each election.
+Members of the House of Representatives serve a 4-year term, while members of the House of Councillors, 6 years.
+Elections for the latter are held every 3 years, so that one half of the seats are contested in each election.

 The House of Representatives has 465 members.
 Of these, 289 are elected under a single-seat constituency system, while 176 are elected under a proportional representation system in which the nation is divided into 11 regions.
 The last general election was held in October 2017.
-The House of Councillors has 242 members, of whom 96 are elected through proportional representation, and 146 are elected as representatives from 45 electoral districts of the nation, i.e. prefectures.
-The last regular election was held in July 2016.
+The House of Councillors has 248 members, of whom 100 are elected through proportional representation, and 148 are elected as representatives from 45 electoral districts of the nation, based upon prefectures.
+The last regular election was held in July 2019.

 The Cabinet exercises its executive power on the basis of the laws and budgets adopted by the Diet.
 The Cabinet, composed of the Prime Minister and other Ministers of State, is collectively responsible to the Diet, regarding the exercise of the executive power.
 The Prime Minister is elected in the Diet from among its members.
-The majority of the ministers of state to be appointed by the Prime Minister must be Diet members.
+The Ministers of State are appointed by the Prime Minister, and the majority of them must be Diet members.
 Thus, Japan adopts the parliamentary Cabinet system, in which the organization and existence of the Cabinet rest on the confidence in the Diet.

 Judicial power resides in the courts and is independent from the executive branch and the legislative branch.

-The Constitution provides for the establishment of the Supreme Court as the highest court with final judgment, while the Court Act provides for four lower-level courts (High Court, District Court, Family Court and Summary Court).
-At present, there are eight High Courts, 50 District Courts, 50 Family Courts, and 438 Summary Courts throughout the nation.
+The Constitution provides for the establishment of the Supreme Court as the highest court with final judgment, while the Court Act provides for 4 lower-level courts (High Court, District Court, Family Court and Summary Court).
+At present, there are 8 High Courts, 50 District Courts, 50 Family Courts, and 438 Summary Courts throughout the nation.

 To ensure fair judgments, Japan uses a three-tiered judicial system.
 The first courts in the court hierarchy are the District Courts, the second are the High Courts, and the highest court is the Supreme Court.
-The system allows a case to be heard and ruled on up to three times in principle, should a party involved in the case so desire.
-The Summary Courts and Family Courts handle simple cases, domestic relations and cases involving juveniles as first instances.
+The system thus allows a case to be heard and ruled on up to 3 times in principle, should a party involved in the case so desire.
+The Summary Courts and Family Courts handle simple cases, domestic relations and cases involving juveniles as first courts.

 The Supreme Court has the authority to deliver the final judgment on the legitimacy of any law, ordinance, regulation, or disposition.
 It is chaired by the Chief Justice and 14 judges.

-The affairs of local governments are conducted on two levels in Japan: by the prefectures and by the municipalities within each prefecture.
-As of April 1, 2018, Japan has 47 prefectures, within which there are 1,718 municipalities, plus the 23 Cities in metropolitan Tokyo.
+The affairs of local governments in Japan are conducted by ordinary local governments (prefectures and municipalities within each prefecture) and by special local governments, such as special wards.
+As of October 1, 2018, Japan has 47 prefectures, within which there are 1,718 municipalities, plus the 23 Cities in metropolitan Tokyo.
 In order to strengthen the administrative and fiscal foundation of the municipalities, municipal mergers were promoted by law.
 Consequently, the number of municipalities was reduced by nearly half from the 3,232 existing at the end of March 1999.

 Some of the publications on this site are in PDF.
 To view them you will need to have Adobe Reader.
 Please click the graphic link to download Adobe Reader.